 \section{Abstract}

-Recently, the LHAASO collaboration reported the measurement of the gamma-ray spectra of GRB 221009A, which is the brightest burst ever, covering an energy range from 0.3 to about 10 TeV.
-Based on the observation by LHAASO, we examine the ALP-photon oscillation effect in the host galaxy of GRB 221009A and Milky Way.
-Considering the uncertain magnetic field configuration in the host galaxy, we set constraints on the ALP parameters with three different models: a homogeneous magnetic field model, a model same as the Galactic magnetic field model, and a model constructed from the HST observations of the host halo.
-The ${\rm CL_s}$ method is applied to set the constraints in this study.
-We find that the constraints derived with three host galaxy magnetic field models are comparable.
+The LHAASO collaboration recently reported the measurement of the gamma-ray spectra of GRB 221009A, which is the brightest burst ever, covering an energy range from 0.3 $\mathrm{TeV}$ to about 10 $\mathrm{TeV}$.
+Based on the observation, we investigate the ALP-photon oscillation effect in the host galaxy of GRB 221009A and the Milky Way.
+The ${\rm CL_s}$ method is applied to set constraints on the ALP parameters in this study.
+Given the uncertain magnetic field configuration in the host galaxy, we use three different models: a homogeneous magnetic field model, a magnetic field model identical to that of the Milky Way, and a model constructed from the HST observations of the host galaxy.
+We find that the constraints derived using these three host galaxy magnetic field models are comparable.
 Our results are complementary in the small ALP mass regions compared with other experiments.